YRussac/WeightedLinearBandits/README.md

 <img align="right" width="460" height="370" src="fig/regret_smooth.png">

 ### Comments
 One of the main advantage of our method compared to changepoint detection is that the algorithm produces an estimate that is also robust to slowly-varying parameters.
-In this environment even with a low level of noise, it is hard for an detection algorithm to see the changes.
-In this experiment, the unknown parameter starts at [0,1] and moves continuously counter-clockwise on the unit-circle up to the position [0,1] in 3000 steps.
+In this environment even with a low level of noise, it is hard for a detection algorithm to see the changes.
+In this experiment that can be found in [this notebook](Experiments/exp_SMOOTH_ENV_NEW.ipynb), the unknown parameter starts at [0,1] and moves continuously counter-clockwise on the unit-circle up to the position [0,1] in 3000 steps.
 We then have a 3000 steps steady period.

 # Contact